mgrebler/tennis-coding-challenge/README.md

 Given this list of points, it will calculate the "games", "sets" and "matches" results.

-From there it can be queried about various statictics around the input matches it received.
+From there it can be queried about various statistics around the input matches it received.
-For example:
-* Who won the most matches
-* What was the result of a particular match
-* Which game went for the most points

 ## Input